tinesoft/nxrocks/packages/nx-flutter/README.md

 <sup>1</sup> : *Actual executors in your `workspace.json` will depend on the type of `flutter` project (`template`), target `platforms` that you choose to generate.*

 Each executor is based on an original project-level `flutter` command.
-The name is just **camelcased** to match executors' naming conventions.
+The name is just **kebab-cased** to match executors' naming conventions.
 Besides, the arguments accepted by each executor, are the same as the original `flutter` command they are based upon, encapsulated under a generic `--args='...'` option.